KarenStonecypher/World-Billionaires/README.md

 Contents:
 2,640 rows, 35 columns
 The contents of this data set include details on each of the 2,640 billionaires listed as of April 4, 2023.
-There are fields for the basic demographics of each person and data on their worth in millions of US dollars (so 1,000 means 1 billion), the industries in which they made their wealth, and whether or not they are self-made.
+There are fields for the basic demographics of each person and data on their worth in millions of US dollars (so 1,000 = 1 billion), the industries in which they made their wealth, and whether or not they are self-made.
 The data set also includes information on the countries in which the people live, such as the life expectancy, consumer price index, GDP, and education enrollment rates for their country.